 We center on food because it's the key driver behind weight and diabetes management for most everyone.
 We're not opposed to exercise for toning and cardio purposes, but substantial health gains related to weight management are unlikely to evolve from a walking club or jumping jacks.
 Besides, everyone has to eat.
-Additionally, addressing mealtime is the most programmatically and economically feasible way for the human services industry to accomplish preventive health and reduced expense—which is necessary as medical care cost is now starting to outstrip long term services and supports expense.
+And what we've discovered is that as health improves as a result of proper nutrition, physical activities are more likely to be proactively embraced.
+Additionally, it's continually reinforced to us that addressing mealtime is the most programmatically and economically feasible way for the human services industry to accomplish preventive health and reduced expense . . . which is necessary as medical care cost is now starting to outstrip long term services and supports expense.

-Our initial efforts and successes were focused on people with I/DD in waivers and ICFs through our first program, My25 Choice (mealtime resources toolkit); My25 Choice remains as a core, strong compoment of our portfolio and substantial outcomes throughout the U.S. In response to market demand, as well as to health status and expense trends, we additionally created My25 Elevate, My25 Flex and My25 Bullseye.
+Our initial efforts and successes were focused on people with I/DD in waivers and ICFs through our first product, My25 Choice (mealtime resources toolkit); My25 Choice remains a core component of our portfolio and substantial outcomes.
+In response to market demand and what we were learning about the most effective ways to ironclad health improvement and associated expense reductions, we additionally created My25 Elevate, My25 Flex and My25 Bullseye.
 As a result, the My25 footprint encompasses a preventive health solution for any person with a disability, living in any type of residential setting.
+Watch our overview video.

-Unlike popular and fad diet programs, My25 is tailored—with personalization/customization—to people with disabilities and their unique needs.
-Simiultaneously, and again unlike popular diet programs, we faciliate outcomes central to the organizations and funders associated with individuals served.
+Unlike popular mainstream and fad diet programs, My25 is tailored—with personalization/customization—to people with disabilities and their unique needs . . . and those of their primary caregivers, including DSPs.
+Simiultaneously, and again unlike popular weight-loss programs, we faciliate outcomes central to the organizations and funders associated with individuals served.
 Strategic Mealtime.

-The Mainstay/My25 team and its astute partners are moving the preventive-health needle, substantially reducing associated costs, and establishing quality that is heads above the status quo.
+The Mainstay/My25 team and its astute partners are moving the preventive-health needle, substantially reducing associated costs, streamlining the mealtime day, and establishing quality that is heads above the status quo.
+Foolproof.
 We're facilitating game-changing innovation that is rarely evident, but much needed, in the human services arena.
-Click for My25's Fact Sheet.
 See what our president wrote here.
-Click to read our co-founder's white paper.
-And watch: Brian's Story and our brief My25 Overview.
+And watch: Brian's Story.

 "Our experience with My25 over many years has been as win-win as it gets."